UCSF Research Team Reveals Logic Warp Shift!

 The article in question is Electronic Cigarette Use Among Korean Adolescents: A Cross-Sectional Study of Market Penetration, Dual Use, and Relationship to Quit Attempts and Former Smoking, published 25 November, 2013 in the Journal of Adolescent Health (online, in advance of print publication, with co-authors Sungkyu Lee and Rachel A. Grana, both post-doctoral fellows at UCSF).
 Glantz heads the Center for Tobacco Control and Research at UCSF.

 Elizabeth Fernandez, writing for an online publication of UCSF uses the headline, "Electronic Cigarettes: New Route to Smoking Addiction for Adolescents," and states that "at the point in time they studied, youth using e-cigarettes were more likely to be trying to quit, but also were less likely to have stopped smoking."
 Of course the population that is currently trying to quit could not have any overlap with the population that has succeeded in quitting, so this would be a tautology according to the old rules of logic that this study has overturned.
-Fernandez also reports that these kids "were smoking more, not less" (meaning "more " but apparently taken to mean "more ").
+Fernandez also reports that these kids "were smoking more, not less" (meaning "more [than those who were not currently trying to quit using e-cigs]" but apparently taken to mean "more [than before they started using e-cigs]").

 The reason for the new logic warp seems to be the tremendous importance of showing that any behavior that looks like smoking must be bad for you, and must lead children down the garden path to smoking combustible cigarettes.